top of page

 The linked handout is an overview of what the Family Information Service offers, to help support parents with infomation they may need.

-Compiled by the NSPCC, this is a reading list of books for children and families about worries, anxieties and all those things that can creep up on us or even explode at us any time let alone at this time of the Covid 19 pandemic.
-Whilst it may not not be possible to visit this library, all books should be available from other local retailers.
+Compiled by the NSPCC, this is a reading list of books for children and families about worries, anxieties and all those things that can creep up on us

 library.nspcc.org.uk